nestordemeure/letMeNERSCthatForYou/README.md

 * move this code to the NERSC github,

 * try fine-tuning sentence embedder,
+* add a [page rank](https://en.wikipedia.org/wiki/PageRank) type of score to documentation items? (to be integrated with the vector search)
 * try a home-trained model,

 * batch process questions and make sure we can load balance to deal with large number of users (using vLLM?).